Last updated: 14 March 2025

 At a minimum, a BAA must include ten provisions.

-No. HIPAA's Privacy Rule allows healthcare providers to communicate with patients regarding their health and treatment as part of the healthcare provider's normal business practices.
+No. HIPAA's Privacy Rule allows healthcare providers to communicate with patients regarding their health and treatment as part of the healthcare provider's standard business practices.
 This can include sending emails containing PHI, provided that reasonable safeguards are in place to protect the information.

 Providers still often obtain consent or acknowledge patient preferences about receiving communications via email at the start of their relationship, usually alongside a Notice of Privacy Practices.